-Kwa Kiem-Kiok (Ph D Asbury Theological Seminary) is Lecturer in missiology and inter-discplinary studies at Biblical Graduate School of Theology.
-She has taught missions, including urban ministry at East Asia School of Thoelogy.
+Kwa Kiem-Kiok (Ph.
+D, Ashbury Theological Seminary) is Lecturer in missiology and inter-disciplinary studies at Biblical Graduate School of Theology.
+She has taught missions, including urban ministry at East Asia School of Theology.
 She has written on a wide range of subjects, including a contextual commentary on Matthew (ATA, 2017), contributing to the Dictionary of Christian Spirituality (Zondervan, 2011) and on missions and discipleship generally for her local church's newsletter.
 She and her husband, a Methodist pastor, enjoy walking in the outdoors.

 Available in electronic format at : https://payhip.com/TheBibleSocietyofSingapore in EPUB (482KB) file.